DamoM73/turtle_vid_tute/lesson_4.md

 ### What are functions?

 **Functions** are blocks of code that we can run several times in our program.
 So far in our programming, all our blocks of code are only run once.
-Even loop blocks are only run once, although the code inside the block is repeated.
-But once you have gone past a loop, you can't go back and run it gain.
+Even loop blocks are only run once.
+They repeat the code inside the block, but once the program has passed the loop, it won't go back and run it gain.

 With functions, we move a block of code outside of the main program sequence, then give it a name.
-We can then use that block as many times as we like by **calling** the function name from within the main program sequence.
+The program can use that block as many times.
+To use it, the program **calls** the function name from within the main program sequence.

 To understand this more clearly, we will start with my solution for **lesson_3_ex_4.py**.